 We have visited the north coast in November and enjoyed glorious sunshine and clear skies, whilst our first full drive of the NC500 was in July with maximum daily temperatures of 10-12 degrees and quite a bit of rain.

 So we recommend you don’t get too hung up on the time of year when planning your visit - the point is that you need to be prepared for anything - there’s no such thing as bad weather, just the wrong clothes!
+One thing to note is you may need to be more self-sufficient while driving in winter, as some of the more minor stops along your route may not be open outside the peak season.

 What is there to see & do along the way?

-The scenery is probably the biggest draw of the NC500 - with this being a coastal route there are numerous beautiful beaches (mostly with no one on them!), cliffs and natural rock formations to enjoy.
+The scenery is probably the biggest draw of the NC500 - with this being a coastal route there are numerous beautiful beaches (most with no one on them!), cliffs and natural rock formations to enjoy.
 The mountainous backdrop adds drama and we can guarantee you’ll never be bored - this isn’t just trundling along the motorway, this is driving at its very best!

 There are also myriad castles, distilleries and pretty towns and villages for you to stop by on the way if the mood takes you, and plenty of activities and excursions to keep you entertained.
 Our favourites include the Golden Eagle Zip Line (near Durness) and Hebridean Whale Cruises (departing from Gairloch, April-October), and we really enjoyed visiting the independent shops, studios and cafes at Balnakeil Craft Village